-I thought about Xandria’s poem last week and this weekend as I received calls and texts of more Black folks I know dying from complications with COVID-19.
+I thought about Xandria's poem as I received calls and texts of more Black folks I know dying from complications with COVID-19.
 Black and indigenous folks should be prioritized in terms of treatment and testing for COVID-19 because race is an index for so many pre-existing health conditions that leave people especially vulnerable to the disease.
 (The effects of racism are themselves pre-existing health conditions.)
-Yet there’s simply too many stories of folks with symptoms being turned away for testing and of drive-through testing centers in Black neighborhoods sitting empty for weeks.
+Yet there's simply too many stories of folks with symptoms being turned away for testing and of drive-through testing centers in Black neighborhoods sitting empty for weeks.

 I'm tired of our "trickle-down DNA blotting the hissing sheet."